-(g) INCORRECT FILINGS AND TECHNICAL DIFFICULTIES
+(g) INCORRECT AND NONCONFORMING FILINGS AND TECHNICAL DIFFICULTIES

-- (1) The Clerk may direct a party or non-party to re-file a document that has been incorrectly filed, or to correct an erroneous or inaccurate docket entry. - (2) If a pro se party who has been given leave to file electronically or an attorney presents an unsealed document for filing in paper form, the Clerk may direct the pro se party or attorney to file the document electronically or present it in a format deemed by the Clerk's Office to be compatible with CM/ECF filing.
-The document will be deemed filed on the date it was first presented for filing if, no later than the next business day, the pro se party or attorney files the document electronically or presents it in a format deemed by the Clerk's Office to be compatible with CM/ECF filing. - (3) The inability to complete an electronic filing because of technical problems may constitute "cause" for an order enlarging time or "excusable neglect" for the failure to act within the specified time, within the meaning of Fed.
+- (1) If a complaint filed electronically does not conform to the requirements of this Rule, LCvR 5.1 and Fed.
+R. Civ.
+P. 10(a), the Clerk will notify the filing party of the identified deficiency and request that the deficiency be corrected by the end of the next business day.
+If the deficiency is not corrected by the end of the next business day, the Clerk will forward the complaint to the assigned judge with notice of the identified deficiency and a recommendation, if appropriate, for sua sponte dismissal for failure to comply with applicable rules. - (2) The Clerk may direct a party or non-party to re-file a document that has been incorrectly filed, or to correct an erroneous or inaccurate docket entry. - (3) If a pro se party who has been given leave to file electronically or an attorney presents an unsealed document for filing in paper form, the Clerk may direct the pro se party or attorney to file the document electronically or present it in a format deemed by the Clerk's Office to be compatible with CM/ECF filing.
+The document will be deemed filed on the date it was first presented for filing if, no later than the next business day, the pro se party or attorney files the document electronically or presents it in a format deemed by the Clerk's Office to be compatible with CM/ECF filing.

+(4) The inability to complete an electronic filing because of technical problems may constitute "cause" for an order enlarging time or "excusable neglect" for the failure to act within the specified time, within the meaning of Fed.
 R. Civ.
 P. 6(b).
 A filer encountering technical problems with a CM/ECF filing shall immediately notify the Clerk's Office of the problem either by email or by telephone, followed promptly by written confirmation.
 This Rule does not provide authority to extend statutory and jurisdictional time limits.